Skip to main content

 Show worked answer →

 So at the same temperature a greater proportion of collisions are successful per unit time, which increases the reaction rate.
 The catalyst itself is not consumed.
-(3 marks: alternative pathway, lower Ea, larger fraction of successful collisions.)
+(1 mark)

 Show worked answer →

-A catalyst speeds up a reaction by providing an alternative reaction pathway (mechanism) that has a lower activation energy than the uncatalysed reaction.
+A catalyst speeds up a reaction by providing an alternative pathway (mechanism) with a lower activation energy than the uncatalysed reaction.
+Because EaE_a is lower, a greater proportion of colliding molecules have enough energy to react, so the number of successful collisions per unit time increases and the rate rises.
+(1 mark)

-2021 TASC2 marksStatement found online: UV light acts as a catalyst to speed up the decomposition of hydrogen peroxide into water and oxygen.
-Justify that this statement is incorrect, referring to what is meant by a catalyst in your answer.
+TCE 20212 marksA statement found online claims that UV light acts as a catalyst to speed up the decomposition of hydrogen peroxide into water and oxygen.
+Justify that this statement is incorrect, referring to what is meant by a catalyst.

 Show worked answer →

-A catalyst is a substance that increases the rate of a reaction by providing an alternative pathway with a lower activation energy, and that is not consumed overall (it is regenerated).
+A catalyst is a substance that increases the rate of a reaction by providing an alternative pathway with a lower activation energy, and is regenerated (not consumed) overall.
+(1 mark)

 UV light is a form of energy, not a substance, so it cannot be a catalyst.
-UV speeds up the decomposition by supplying energy to the reactant molecules (photochemical activation), helping them reach the activation energy, rather than by lowering the activation energy.
-It therefore does not fit the definition of a catalyst, so the statement is incorrect.
-(2 marks: definition of catalyst, and UV is energy not a substance.)
+UV speeds the decomposition by supplying energy to the reactant molecules (photochemical activation), helping them reach the activation energy, rather than by lowering EaE_a.
+It therefore does not fit the definition, so the statement is incorrect.
+(1 mark)